cap-js/attachments/README.md

 ### Object Stores

-A valid Object Store service binding is required, typically one provisioned through SAP BTP.
+A valid object store service binding is required, typically one provisioned through SAP BTP.
 See [Local Development](#local-development) and [Deployment to Cloud Foundry](#deployment-to-cloud-foundry) on how to use this object store service binding.

 #### Local development

-For local development, bind to an Object Store service using the `cds bind` command as described in the [CAP documentation for hybrid testing](https://cap.cloud.sap/docs/advanced/hybrid-testing#services-on-cloud-foundry):
+For local development, bind to an object store service using the `cds bind` command as described in the [CAP documentation for hybrid testing](https://cap.cloud.sap/docs/advanced/hybrid-testing#services-on-cloud-foundry):

 ```bash
 cds bind <service-instance-name>